-The theory and research evidence that underpins the Positive Learning Framework are encompassed in the Circle of Courage® and the universal needs.
+The theory and research evidence that underpins the PLF are encompassed in the Circle of Courage[®] and the universal needs.
 The tasks emanating from our definition of classroom management also highlight beliefs about teaching and student behaviour.
 However, to assist you in the task of identifying what your approach or philosophy is to teaching, we will articulate early on and transparently the assumptions that underpin this text.
 This text is based on the following assumptions of school, children and teachers:

-- All youth have positive potential, even those who exhibit challenging behaviour, and there are no 'disposable' children. - Problems of children and youth are not the sole domain of impoverished communities but exist in all communities and, therefore, it is a community's responsibility to work on these problems. - Children need concerned adults who respond to their needs if they are to succeed in the face of risk. - The goal of classroom management is to promote quality learning environments that foster self-discipline and personal responsibility. - Most behaviour problems can be avoided if teachers use good preventative strategies and recognise that the way they think about management strongly influences what they do. - How teachers manage positive learning environments will vary across different classrooms, ages and ability levels of students. - Classroom management and instructional techniques are inseparable. - Becoming an effective teacher requires professional and personal knowledge, reflection, continued optimism and time.
+- All youth have positive potential, even those who exhibit challenging behaviour, and there are no 'disposable' children. - Problems of children and youth are not the sole domain of impoverished communities but exist in all communities and, therefore, it is a community's responsibility to work on these problems. - Children need concerned adults who respond to their needs if they are to succeed in the face of risk. - The goal of classroom management is to promote quality learning environments that foster self-discipline and personal responsibility. - Most behaviour problems can be avoided if teachers use good preventative strategies and recognise that the way they think about management strongly influences what they do. - How teachers manage positive learning environments will vary across different classrooms, ages and ability levels of students. - Classroom management and instructional techniques are inseparable.